cooperdk/YAPO-e-plus/README.md

   For example, the word "floral" in the filename would trigger a tag named "oral" - by excluding "floral" you can prevent this).
   Another example is the fact that there is a website named "Stepsiblings Caught" and another one just named "Stepsiblings".
   By adding "Stepsiblings" in the exclusion list for "Stepsiblings Caught", the system will not incorrectly register the website "Stepsiblings" for a file that should only be registered to "Stepsiblings Caught".

 - Now supports the new Freeones site layout.
 The scraper now shows a progress bar for each actor scrape.
+Also, it is now based on XPATHs and therefore easier to update.

-- As mentioned, we now offer website/producer logos in the website view, if the logo exists in videos/media/logos.
-Thanks to GernBlanston for sharing them.
+- As mentioned, YAPO now offers website/producer logos in the website view, if the website and logo has been scraped.

 - New Python module requirements, it may be necessary to upgrade your modules.